AWADREE/twitter-clone/README.md

-# This project is deployed on the following linbk:
+# This project is deployed on the following link:

 https://twitter-clone-1ae9a.web.app/